Compare IPTV Subscription Plans

 The unified live and catch-up guide #

 This sounds incremental, but in practice it removes a daily friction.
 Households with multiple users have repeatedly shown that the "which app is that show on?" problem is real, and a single guide that handles BBC, ITV, Channel 4 and Channel 5 in one motion takes that decision off the household's plate.
-The guide also surfaces editorial recommendations curated by the broadcasters — which is hit-and-miss, but at least keeps the public-service shows visible rather than buried under streaming-service algorithms.
+The guide also surfaces editorial recommendations selected by the broadcasters — which is hit-and-miss, but at least keeps the public-service shows visible rather than buried under streaming-service algorithms.

 What is missing — the recording gap #

+The largest gap any Freely service tested has to flag is recording.
 There is no recording on Freely.
 None.
 No hard drive, no cloud-DVR, no scheduled-record button.
 If a programme is broadcast at 9pm and you want to watch it at 11pm, you rely on the broadcaster's catch-up window — which for the four PSBs is generally 30 days for iPlayer and ITVX, shorter for some Channel 4 and Channel 5 content, with rights-restricted exceptions where a film or sports event is not made available on demand at all.

 Picture quality without an aerial #

+Picture quality is where every our Freely assessment needs to be precise.
 Live channels on Freely deliver in HD on the main public-service strands (BBC One HD, ITV1 HD, Channel 4 HD, Channel 5 HD) on most compatible TVs, with selected programming in 4K — notably BBC iPlayer's UHD events and certain catch-up programming.
 The actual encode quality is generally good on a fibre line, with bitrate stable enough that crowd shots on news bulletins or rugby coverage do not visibly fall apart.

 Where picture quality wobbles is on slower or congested broadband.
 Unlike a DVB-T aerial signal, which is binary — you have it or you do not — an IP stream degrades gradually under bandwidth pressure, dropping bitrate and softening detail before it actually buffers.
 Households on rural ADSL or congested cabinet-fed lines occasionally see this, and the Freely TVs themselves cannot fix what is fundamentally a connection issue.